Heat and Dust (film): Plot

 Following in Olivia’s footsteps, Anne comes to Satipur to live in the same surroundings that framed Olivia’s story more than fifty years earlier.
 She stays as the guest of an Indian family.
 The head of the household, Inder Lal (Zakir Hussain), is a polite civil servant who serves as her guide while she tries to get connected with the world that Olivia lived.
 Inder Lal is worried that their hitherto innocent relationship will be perceived as sexual.
 Lal is married with children and lives with his wife and his mother.
 Ritu, Lal's young wife, is an epileptic and he slowly, but surely, endears himself to Anne to whom he is attracted.
-Anne befriends Chid (Charles McCaughan), an American sanyasi and would-be convert to Hindu mysticism.
+Anne befriends Chid (Charles McCaughan), an American charlatan posing as a sanyasi and a would-be convert to Hindu mysticism.
 Chid tries to seduce Anne with his antics, but she firmly rebuffs his sexual advances while becoming closer to Inder Lal.
 Eventually, Anne invites Lal into her bed.

 Things get complicated for Olivia when she gets pregnant.
 She informs Douglas and the Nawab about it.
 Both men welcome the news.
 Douglas, unaware of his wife's infidelity, wishes for a son as blond as he is.
 The Nawab does not doubt that he is the father and he is overjoyed.
 He is in the midst of being deposed by the British, and views having a mixed-race heir as the ultimate revenge.
 Suspecting that the Nawab is the child's father, Olivia has an abortion in secret with Harry and the Begum's help, pretending to have a miscarriage.
 However, Olivia continues bleeding and is admitted to the hospital, where Dr. Saunders immediately discovers her ruse.
 Olivia runs away from the hospital early in the morning, eloping with the Nawab to Kashmir.
 She leaves Douglas broken-hearted, though he eventually remarries.

 Like Olivia, Anne gets pregnant and she also decides to get an abortion but backs down at the last minute.
 The Indian diet makes Chid fall sick and he returns to the United States.
 Anne also leaves behind the heat and dust of Satipur.
 She travels to the snowy mountains of Kashmir where Olivia spent her last years in solitude, seldom visited by the Nawab.
 Anne plans to bear her child in a hospital nearby.